GovindJha01/code-snippet-manager/README.md

 # 🧠 CodeCrate – Code Snippet Manager

 CodeCrate is a full-stack web application that helps developers save, manage, and organize their code snippets efficiently.
-Designed with a clean, intuitive UI and developer-first experience in mind, it supports features like real-time search, inline editing, tagging, and user-specific access control.
+Designed with a clean, intuitive UI and developer-first experience in mind, it supports features like real-time search, inline editing, tagging, and user-specific access control and also added AI asisted code summarization.

 ## ✨ Features